OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-05-19_smithed-summit-2026.md

 - There is no song length requirement or limit.
 Go wild!
 - Note and layer panning (stereo) will be functional, but relative to a specific point (speakers placed throughout the world).
 - Fine pitch adjustment will be functional.
-- You can use use note blocks outside of the vanilla two-octave range (up to six octaves!)
+- You can use note blocks outside of the vanilla two-octave range (up to six octaves!)
 - You can use custom sounds from vanilla Minecraft (also up to six octaves!)
 - Your submission **does not** need to be vanilla-compatible!
 As long as it abides by the above limitations, it is valid.
 - Sooner especially does not equal better!
 You have an entire month to work on submissions; use this time to your advantage.